 For further information on this, please visit the GMC website.

-As with other items, please take with you a copy of any GMC document you take, as well as the original documents.
+As with other items, please take with you a copy of any GMC document, as well as the original where available.

 Please take the original 'version' of your primary medical degree certificate, along with a photocopy of each document included here, for the region to retain.